overview

 Many New York City public schools are named in honor of prominent figures in American and world history.

-Alain L. Locke Magnet School for Environmental Stewardship, in Manhattan, inadvertently honors an LGBT individual.
+Alain L. Locke School of Arts and Engineering (Public School 185), in Manhattan, inadvertently honors an LGBT individual.

 Header Photo